 Rathlin Castle – built in the 13th century by John de Courcy, it subsequently passed into the possession of several families in the area.
 In 1575, English forces attacked the castle, which led to the island’s greatest tragedy, the Rathlin Island Massacre.
 It sits on top of a cliff, with views of Kintyre and Islay in Scotland on the horizon.

 Walking Trails – there are numerous walks you can take on the island.
 They include the 4-mile circular Roonivoolin Walk, the 1.9-mile circular Keeble Cliff Walk, the 2.1-mile circular Kinramer North Walk, the 1.9-mile circular Kinramer Trail, the 4-mile linear Rathlin Trail, and the 1.8-mile circular Ballyconaghan Trail.
-Find out more at Outdoor Recreation Northern Ireland.
+Or, you could take this budget-friendly walking tour of the island.

 Accommodation: You have quite a few options if you choose to stay overnight on Rathlin Island.
-Accommodation includes the Druim Apartments, (self-catering), Kinramer Cottage, the Manor House Guest Inn, the Rathlin Glamping Pods, the Rathlin Island Hostel, the Rathlin Venture Self-Catering Beach House, and the Soerneog View Hostel
+Accommodation includes the Druim Apartments, (self-catering), Kinramer Cottage, the Manor House Guest Inn, the Rathlin Glamping Pods, the Rathlin Island Hostel, the Rathlin Venture Self-Catering Beach House, as well as these additional accommodations.

 How to Get to Rathlin Island

 A ferry service is available from Ballycastle in Co.
-Antrim that is offered by the Rathlin Island Ferry Ltd.
+Antrim that is operated by the Rathlin Island Ferry Ltd.

 Tory Island, Co.
 Donegal